 "People would take me for a madman for saying that, but I saw a team that could go to the final.
 I had faith in them."

 "I was especially p****d off to hear the stories going around.
 That's regrettable - in the end it gives a bad image of us, the team, and the press for no reason.
 It's a waste of a competition.
 Everything was avoidable."

 The 29 year-old defender, who has been capped 32 times by his country, was unavailable for selection for Euro 2012 after breaking his leg for the second time in one season against Norwich City in May.

-However, the Arsenal full back praised the job that Blanc had done in his first major tournament finals and feels he requires more time with the squad in order to instill a better team spirit.
+However, the Arsenal full-back praised the job that Blanc had done in his first major tournament finals and feels he requires more time with the squad in order to instil a better team spirit.

 "Everyone is in agreement when they say that he did a good job," Sagna said.